-Totally loses control and rages against Mary, his kids and finally he despairs, gives into fear, sure that the plaintive prayer uttered from lips that rarely prayed, went unheard.
+He loses control and rages against Mary, his kids and finally despairs, gives into fear, sure that the plaintive prayer uttered from lips that rarely prayed, went unheard.

 Well, you look about the kind of angel I’d get.
 Sort of a fallen angel, aren’t you?
 What happened to your wings?

 I haven’t won my wings, yet.
 That’s why I’m called an Angel Second Class.
 I have to earn them.
 And you’ll help me will you?